jverzani/BinderPlots.jl/docs/src/basic-graphics.md

 ### "Magic" arguments

-The designer of `Plots.jl` cleverly recognized that many argument types comes in groups.
-For example, lines, markers, and filling all have a color and an alpha transparency.
+The designer of `Plots.jl` cleverly recognized that many argument types come in similar groups.
+For example, lines, markers, and filling all have a color and an alpha transparency level.
 Each may have a different style or shape.
 Each may have a different scale.
-Moreover, scales are described by integers, styles described by symbols or strings, colors by symbols or strings and transparencies by a number in $(0,1)$.
+Moreover, scales are described by integers, styles described by symbols or strings, colors by symbols or strings -- if not a more specific type --  and transparencies by a number in $(0,1)$.
 As `Julia` can readily dispatch on value types, an expression like `(:red, 0.25, 12)` can be  parsed to identify a color, an alpha level and a scale.
-From here, it was a smart move to use a keyword to identify these values with different attributes, like lines, markers, and fill.
+From here, it was a smart move to use keywords to associate these values with different attribute groups.

 The `Plots.jl` design leverages data types to "magically" fill in keyword arguments.
 Much of this is implemented within `BinderPlots`, as described next.

 #### Series arguments

 The special keyword arguments `line`, `marker`, and `fill` are iterated over to fill in keyword arguments.
-For example, passing `line=(5, (:red, :blue), 0.25, :dash)` will: Draw the line for any odd number series with `linewidth=5`; color `rgb(:red, 0.25)`; and line style `:dash`.
+For example, passing `line=(5, (:red, :blue), 0.25, :dash)` will specify: Draw the line for any odd number series with `linewidth=5`; color `rgb(:red, 0.25)`; and line style `:dash`.
 Even numbered series (when present) will have color `rgb(:blue, 0.25)` and the modified line width and style, as the values are recycled when there are multiple series specified.

 The container passed to `line` has the following mappings:

-* symbols and strings are matched against the linestyles, then the lineshapes; if there is no match, they are assumed to specify a color
+* symbols and strings are matched against the possible linestyles, then the possible lineshapes; if there is no match, then the value is assumed to specify a color
-* a number in `(0,1)` is taken as a transparency argument and passed to `linealpha`.
+* a number in `(0,1)` indicates a transparency level
 * an integer specifies the scale for line width
-* `rgb` values are passed to the `linecolor` attributed
+* `rgb` values are passed to the `linecolor` attribute
+* a `Stroke` object, produced by `stroke`, can alternatively be used to specify these values

 The container passed to `marker` has the following mappings:

-* symbols are matched against known marker shapes; if there is no match then the symbol is assumed to specify a color
+* symbols and strings are matched against known marker shapes; if there is no match then the value is assumed to specify a color
 * scale, color, and transparency are as for `line`

 The container passed to `fill` has the following mappings:

-* symbols are matched against fill styles; if there is no match the the symbol is assumed to specify a color
+* symbols and strings are matched against fill styles; if there is no match then the value is assumed to specify a color
 * a number in `(0,1)` indicates a transparency level
 * a `0` sets fill style = `:tozeroy`.
 (Other integers are not available, as in `Plots.jl`)
-* a `true` indicates the fill style should be `toself`
+* a `true` indicates the fill style should be `:toself`
-* The `stroke` method can be used to identify properties of the line
+* `Stroke` objects, produced by `stroke`, adjust the properties of the line

 #### Other uses of magic arguments

 The `font` function (which can be called directly or indirectly through `text` or `annotate!`) has the following magic arguments defined:

 * strings are assumed to indicate font families
+* symbols are checked for alignment (e.g., `:top`, `:bottom`, etc.); if no match, they are assumed to be a color specification.
 * integers specify point sizes
 * non integers (e.g. `pi/4`) indicate rotation
-* symbols are checked for alignment (e.g., `:top`, `:bottom`, etc.); if no match, they are assumed to be a color specification.

 The `legend` argument can be a boolean or a container.
 When a container the values are magically transformed with:

+* symbols are checked for correspondence with a legend position; if the symbol is `:reverse`, otherwise the symbol is assumed to be a color specification.
 * tuples indicate the placement position
-* fonts indicate the font in the legend
+* `Font` instances, as produced by `font`, indicate the font in the legend
 * Boolean values indicate whether to show or hide the legend
-* symbols are checked for correspondence with a legend position; if the symbol is `:reverse`, otherwise the symbol is assumed to be a color specification.

 The `[xyz]axis!` function arguments have:

-* `Font` values apply to the tick fonts
 * Symbols are checked for scale indicators `(:log, :linear, :log2m :log10, :flip, :invert, :inverted)`
+* strings and `Text` values are applied to the axis label.
 * tuples are assumed to indicate a range if length 2, otherwise a collection of tick placements.
+* `Font` values apply to the tick fonts
 * Boolean values indicate if the grid should be shown for that axis
-* strings and `Text` values are applied to the axis label.

 ## Example